camunda/camunda-docs-manual/content/reference/dmn/drg/_index.md

 The id is the technical identifier of the DRG.
 It is set in the `id` attribute on the `definitions` element.

-Each DRG should have an unique id when it is [deployed] to the Camunda Platform.
+Each DRG should have an unique id when it is [deployed] to Camunda 7.
 The engine uses the id as the decision requirements definition key of the deployed `DecisionRequirementsDefinition`.